L4g0/L4g0.github.io/about.md

 <h1>Projects & Experience</h1>
 <h3>🔊 Audiovisual</h3>

+- Technical Engineer for <a href="https://www.aten.com/eu/en/">ATEN Infotech N.V.</a> (7 months)
+	- KVM and IT products manufacturer
+	- Technical consultancy for Spain and Portugal
+	- Pre-sales and post-sales support
+	- Order management using SAP
+	- Oppportunities management in Salesforce

 - Engineer at <a href="http://vitelsa.es/">Vitelsa</a> (4 months)
 	- NDI production system
 	- Configuration and testing of remote production on TriCaser ecosystem